tiffani-burk/CSS-Code-Challenge-1---LG/README.md

 # LocalGoodCodeChallenge

 ## Overview
 This was a code challenge given by my internship.
-The challenge was to recreate a signup popup modal, based on a Dribbble screen shot.
+The challenge was to recreate a signup popup modal, based on a static Dribbble screen shot.

 ## Tech Stack
 CSS and HTML